Tine-m/transaction/README.md

 UPDATE Players SET ranking = ranking + 30 WHERE player_id = 1; -- 🚨 Blocked
 SELECT * FROM Players WHERE player_id = 1 FOR SHARE; -- 🚨 Blocked
 ```
 ✅ **Use case:** When you plan to update the selected rows and want to prevent conflicts.
+If you don't need to prevent other transactions from reading the same rows,`SELECT ...
+FOR SHARE` provides better performance.

 ## **📌 Lock a range**